Taylor Twellman: Post-retirement

 Since retirement, Twellman has created the THINKTaylor foundation, a charitable organization regarding sports-related concussions.
 Twellman has agreed to donate his brain to science after death.
 His brain could be of use to determine whether multiple concussions cause permanent harm to the brain.

 Twellman Soccer provides programs and tools for players, coaches and organizations across the United States.

+Following retirement Twellman has become an avid golfer, in 2026 he competed in the American Century Championship where he finished 8th out 89 competitors.

 Media career

 Twellman has had an active media career after retiring as a player.
 He joined ESPN/ABC from November 2011 until January 2023 as a soccer analyst, serving as lead color commentator for their Major League Soccer coverage alongside lead play-by-play commentator Adrian Healey and later Jon Champion.
 He also hosted a weekly recap show about the league, MLS Rewind, on ESPN+.
 Twellman called the 2012, 2016, and 2020 European Championships, and in 2014 Twellman was the USMNT lead color commentator in the World Cup in Brazil.
 He left the network in January 2023 to join Apple's MLS coverage.
+He also hosts his own podcast Offside With Taylor Twellman.

 Personal life

 Taylor's father Tim Twellman, and uncles Mike Twellman and Steve Twellman, all played professionally in the North American Soccer League.
 Taylor's brother James Twellman played with the San Jose Earthquakes reserves in 2002.
 Taylor's grandfather, Jim Delsing, was a Major League Baseball outfielder in the 1950s for five teams.
 His uncle is golfer Jay Delsing.

+Taylor married his high school sweetheart Lindsey in 2003, the two later divorced in 2008, due to "irretrievable breakdown" of their marriage.